Protonk/sr-characters/New/hard-boiled.md

 ####Role:

 Combat is workable in most cases (12 to hit), but detection and investigation are where it's at: perception and assensing are boosted, as are investigatory magic skills.
-Astral chameleon and a masking focus are chosen to better sneak up on quarry--attempts to detect my astral signature are at -5.
+Astral chameleon and a flexible signature focus are chosen to better sneak up on quarry--attempts to detect my astral signature are at -5.

 Have to start with a lot of karma to burn for power points (mystic adepts don't get them for free) so I have some left over for a focus.